Prabhat-Kush/DLP-weak-private-keys/README.md

 There are three source files which are widely used to run the scripts -
 - setup_methods.py,
 - implicit_bsgs.py,
--implicit_kangaroo.py
+- implicit_kangaroo.py

 These have all the necessary functions needed to run various scripts.

-Note: If one encounters errors related to print function in setup_methods.py, it's mostly because default might be python2, not python3.
+Note - If one encounters errors related to print function in setup_methods.py, it's mostly because default might be python2, not python3.
 To overcome that, one can use print function of python3 in python2 by including "from __future__ import print_function" as the very start of script "setup_methods.py"

 2) Counting weak keys in various curves: